zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/03_technology_stack.md

 - **Stateless Serverless Docker Containers**: Docker Containers orchestrated by **Kubernetes** (for auto-scaling and resilience)
 - **Asynchronous Message Passing**: Kafka on Kubernetes (multi-broker, high-availability setup) or RabbitMQ on Kubernetes
 - **Flexible Container Invocation**: Kubernetes CronJob (natively integrated with Kubernetes) The developer will have to migrate from cron-job.org to Kubernetes CronJob.
-- **Relational Managed Database Services**: CockroachDB Serverless (fully managed, multi-region deployment) on Postgres for Kubernetes.
+- **Relational Managed Database Services**: Postgres for Kubernetes.
 Implement abstraction layers (e.g., ORMs for databases) to ease provider switches, we will use SQLModel (Open Source).
+- **In Memory Data Store**: Redis on Kubernetes

 ---